devMikeFrancis/digital-movie-poster/README.md

 -   Show Runtime
 -   Movie trailers
 -   Movie theme music
 -   Movie Voting!
-See WIKI for more info
+See Wiki for more info

 Open to new features/suggestions/requests.
 Please use Github issues.